liferay/liferay-docs/distribute/publish/articles/01-publishing-your-app/02-preparing-your-app.markdown

     - Liferay reserves the right to replace app plugin WAR files that have the same deployment context as plugins built by Liferay.

-There are some additional requirements for uploading @product-ver@ apps:
+There are some additional requirements for uploading Liferay Digital Enterprise 7.0 and Liferay Portal CE 7.0 apps:

 - **OSGi modules in JAR (`.jar`) files**:
     - For more information, see